CZW Cage of Death: Cage of Death VI

 Cage of Death VI took place on December 11, 2004, in the ECW Arena where there were two Cage Of Death matches.
 One saw Team Ca$h (Chri$ Ca$h, J.C.
 Bailey, Nate Webb, and SeXXXy Eddy) defeat Team Blackout (Ruckus, Sabian, Eddie Kingston, and Jack Evans).
 The other match saw the battle of The H8 Club as Wifebeater and Justice Pain took on Nate Hatred and Nick Gage.
 For Cage of Death 6 there were eliminations that would happen when a wrestler would hit the arena floor much like Cage of Death 5 the year before, the difference being that the tag team titles were hanging on a scaffold stretched across the length of the top of the cage overlooking the two rings.

 In the 4 on 4 WarGames elimination match, wrestlers were eliminated when they hit the floor.
 The cage surrounded two rings, weapons littered around two rings, and there was also a scaffold on top of the cage where Maven Bentley and Robbie Mireno were holding the CZW Tag Team belts.

 The other Cage of Death match was a Fans Bring the Weapons match inside the cage.
 Wifebeater and Justice Pain won after Nick Gage turned on Nate Hatred by driving him through a pane of glass covered in salt and thumbtacks.
 Immediately after the match Pain and Gage turned on Wifebeater.

 Cage of Death VII: Living in Sin

 Cage Of Death VII took place on December 10, 2005, in Philadelphia, Pennsylvania, at the New Alhambra Arena, where H8 Club & John Zandig defeated The Tough Crazy Bastards (Necro Butcher and Toby Klein), and Joker.
 This Cage of Death was the large eight-sided cage that surrounds the entire ringside area with a barbed-wire spider net set up on one side and glass set up on another side with tables underneath and two scaffold platforms across the ring from each other.
 Hardcore and extreme wrestling weapons such as thumbtack turnbuckles, barbed wire bats, staple guns, light tubes, barbed wire, and others littered around for wrestlers to use.
+This show is also notable for an incident where a fan was heard heckling during a ten bell salute for Eddie Guerrero who died less than a month prior to the event.